xnhil/em-dosbox/README.md

 subdirectory `major_stryker`, package it using `./packager.py stryker major_stryker STRYKER.EXE`.
 Again, place `stryker.html` and `stryker.data` in
 the same directory as `dosbox.js` and view `stryker.html` to run the game.
-Remember that the same origin policy prevent access to data files in some browsers when using file:// URLs.
+Remember that the same origin policy prevents access to data files in some browsers when using file:// URLs.